vinsonchuong/phantomjs-adapter/README.md

 run();
 ```
 Finds an element on the currently open page given a CSS selector and optional
 text content substring.
-The promise is resolved with an instance of `Element`.
+The promise is resolved with an instance of `Element`
-The CSS selector and text content substring are converted into XPath and
+if the element is found and `null` otherwise.
+The CSS selector and text content
-evaluated using `document.evaluate`.
-It is assumed that `PhantomJS#open` has
+substring are converted into XPath and evaluated using `document.evaluate`.
+It
-been called and its returned promise resolved.
+is assumed that `PhantomJS#open` has been called and its returned promise
+resolved.

 ### Element
 A class that represents a snapshot of an element rendered in the currently open